SleepyFish-YT/SimpleInjectionClientBase/README.md

 ### Usage

-To use the client base, build the executable and inject it using your preferred injector.
+To use the cheat base, build the DLL and inject it using your preferred injector.

 ## Discord Server